 Have your SSH key ready (see step 2).
 Raidboxes requires you to enter your public SSH key.

 Go to the directory on your local computer that contains your SSH keys:

 id_rsa.pub.
 Copy the entire contents of the file, including the 'ssh-rsa' at the beginning, and paste it into the SSH field as shown below:

-Click save and return to your BOX dashboard.
+Click on Save and return to the Dashboard of your Box .

 - Host details